Antifa demonstrators vandalize Democratic office in Portland, spray paint ‘F– Biden’ on walls

-Demonstrators identifying themselves as Antifa vandalized a Democratic campaign office in downtown Portland, Oregon, smashing windows and spray painting “F– Biden” and other profane messages on its walls, police said Monday.
+Demonstrators identifying themselves as Antifa vandalized a Democratic campaign office in downtown Portland, Oregon, smashing windows and spray painting “F—- Biden” and other profane messages on its walls, police said Monday.

 The damage occurred late Sunday resulting in the arrest of three people, the Portland Police Bureau said.